 The break of dawn signaled the start of the rather ponderous process of inflating the balloons.
 With repeated gusts of fiery gas, balloons started sprouting like giant mushrooms on the open field, set to Up, Up and Away by The 5th Dimension blaring from loudspeakers on repeat mode.

 A balloon in the form of a multi-tiered birthday cake led the skyward exodus.
 In no time, balloons of all shapes and sizes and sponsors eclipsed the rising sun.
 The crowd was in a tizzy, digitally documenting the mass flight from all directions.
 We heard that a man proposed to his girl aboard one of the balloons.
-We didn’t even bother getting on one as it cost an arm and a leg (P2,500 if I remember correctly); and if some mishap happened, it might literally cost us that arm and leg – or worse, more.
+We didn’t even bother getting on one as it cost an arm and a leg, or P2,500 in numerical figure; and if some mishap happened, it might literally cost us that arm and leg – or worse, more.

 We settled for the spectacle of this spectator sport.
 Towards the end of the show, the balloons became quirkier.
 We saw an ice cream cone and a sunflower take to the sky.
 Angry Bird also made an appearance, threatening to topple over before it righted itself and flew away.

 Paragliders coasted down as the last of the hot air balloons was ascending.
 One unfurled the Philippine flag mid-air.
 There would still be more action lined up that morning – the aerobatic air show and the skydiving exhibition among others – but we had already seen what we came for.
 We decided to leave before the morning got warmer and the crowd bigger.